 Soluble fiber mixes with water and gets a gel-like consistency.
 This softens the stools and helps them pass without any strain.
 Also, it improves gut health by increasing intestinal flora with its probiotic effect.
 Most fruits and vegetables contain soluble fiber.

 Most fruit juices consumed without excessively filtering them would give you a positive effect.

 This is because excessive straining or filtering would leave out the fiber.
 Soluble fiber is present in kiwis, prunes or plums, bananas, grapes, pears, apples, and more.

-Sorbitol has very few calories and is much less sweeter than sucrose.
-It holds water in the intestine and stimulates muscle contractions or peristalsis, thus creating a natural diuretic as well as laxative effect.
+Sorbitol has very few calories and is much less sweet than sucrose.
+It holds water in the intestine and stimulates muscle contractions, or peristalsis, thus creating a natural diuretic as well as laxative effect.

 Prunes or dried plums contain sorbitol, fiber, and phenolic compounds such as chlorogenic acids in good amounts.
 These phenolic compounds may also serve as a natural laxative.
 One can use fresh plums as well.

 Ever wondered how apple juice works for constipation relief?
 Apple juice contains sorbitol and soluble fiber which help relieve constipation.
 However, make sure to include the skin in the juice as it contains maximum amounts of fiber.